Events in Oromo History During the Reign of Haile Selassie

 Independent of the outside group, armed

-struggle started in Baale.
+struggle started in Baale in 1963.
 Like almost all of its predecessors, the

 issue that triggered the Baale armed uprising was conflict on land